polterguy/lizzie/README.md

 Lizzie is a dynamic scripting language for .Net based upon a design pattern called _"Symbolic Delegates"_.
-This allows you to execute dynamically created scripts, that does neither compile nor are interpreted, but instead _"transpiles"_ directly down to managed CLR delegates.
-Below is an example of using Lizzie.
+This allows you to execute dynamically created scripts, that does neither compile nor are interpreted, but instead _"compiles"_ directly down to managed CLR delegates.
+Below is an example of using Lizzie from C#.

 ```csharp
 using System;